 With regard to football players, the entity that calls the athlete up must indemnify the employer for the period during which the individual is at the national team's disposal (article 41, first paragraph).
-If the athlete suffers an injury during this period, an indemnification must be paid by the national team to the club until he or she is recovered (article 41, first and second paragraph).
-For other sports, this indemnification is optional (article 84).
+For sports other than football, this indemnification is optional (article 94).